scottgriv/PRG-Personal-Repository-Guidelines/guidelines/brand_guidelines.md

 - The size of the `footer.png` file used for the footer should be `200x200` pixels.
 - I personally use a rounded corner variation of this icon for my footer.
 See [Rounded Corners](#rounded-corners) for more information.
 - The footer should also be a centered clickable link to your project's repositories main branch.
-    - This is _optional_ for Bronze/Silver projects, but _required_ for Gold projects.
+    - This is _optional_ for Silver/Bronze projects, but _required_ for Platinum/Gold projects.
     - Reference the [Template Guide](../templates/template_guide.md) for more information.

 #### Header